ctodd/know-your-heroes/Readme.md

 ```

 The JSON file can be used to generate a list of Trivia Questions about AWS Heroes using an LLM.
 This was a manual process using the [Claude.ai](https://claude.ai) chatbot which involved uploaded a version of the [aws_heroes.json](aws_heroes.json) file with all the URLs removed using ```grep -vi url```.

+### The Trivia Question Generation Agent

+In order to generate trivia questions for 262 Heroes, this needed to be done programmatically.
+Fortunately the latest models know how to build agents, so this went quickly.
+The prompt and temperature settings needed some tweaking to generate reasonable questions (the jury is still out on that).

+The agent requires an Anthropic API key, which as of this writing is free and comes with $5 worth of credits by validating your account with an SMS message.
+The cost per Hero to generate 15 Trivia questions with Claude 3.5 Sonnet is about $0.02.
+There's me giving you my $0.02...

+The agent takes the aws_heroes.json file as input, this is produced by the Scraper, and outputs a file named aws_heroes_questions.json.
+Both these files need to be uploaded to the S3 bucket in order for the game to work.
+The most recently generated files are in the [src](src) directory.

 ### Running the Scraper